Working in a Sitting Position - Overview

 None of these areas is more important than the other, and none of them alone can bring about substantial improvement.
 Recommendations on how to sit are not compulsory.
 Sometimes, it is acceptable to deviate with outstretched or cramped positions to relieve muscle tension.

 The workplace design should enable the employees to carry out work in comfort and safety while allowing them to make voluntary changes in the working posture.
 To achieve this, the design should include the following elements:

-Before considering the requirements for the design of a workstation and a chair, take into account the anticipated tasks.
-The work may require visual, manual, or foot tasks, or combinations of these.
-Each of these types of tasks requires different modifications in work station design.
+Take into account that the work may require visual, manual, or foot tasks, or combinations of these.
+Each of these types of tasks requires different modifications in workstation design.

-Visual tasks place tension on the neck, trunk and pelvis so that the eyes can achieve and maintain the required vision for a needed duration of time.
-It is important that the design of the work station reduces the strain on the neck.
-In some work situations it is possible to do this by properly positioning the visual tasks.
-Where this is not possible, work schedules should shorten the amount of time employees spend on each task.
+Visual tasks place tension on the neck, trunk, and pelvis so that the body maintains a position where the eyes can achieve and maintain the required vision for a needed duration of time.
+It is important that the design of the workstation reduces the strain on the neck.
+This setup involves positioning the focus of the work at an acceptable viewing angle, depending on the circumstances.
+For example, a computer workstation should have the monitor positioned just below eye level.

 Both the movement and the forces involved in manual tasks affect body position.
 For light manipulating tasks, wrist and arm support may help.
 For heavier tasks, it might help to arrange the work surface below the employee's elbow height.
 The arrangement of the work station should allow the employee to keep the spine vertically aligned while exerting force.
 The employees should not have to lift and transfer loads horizontally.

 Employees doing foot tasks should have pedals located directly in front of them to prevent their hips from twisting.
 It is important that employees are able to support their body evenly.

 All workstation components, such as the chair, desk and computer, workbench or panel in a control room all affect the employee's body position.
 A work station should also allow for frequent changes between a variety of body positions.